avibrazil/immich-extlib-tools/README.md

 | ✈️ Weekend in New York City (2021-07-23／25)  | 📂Trips International/2021-07-23／25 Weekend in New York City
 | ✈️ Slovenia, Veneza, Zurich (2025-01)  | 📂Trips International/2025-01 Slovenia, Veneza, Zurich
 | ✈️ 🇺🇿Uzbekistan, 🇰🇬Kyrgyzstan, 🇨🇳Kashgar, 🇷🇺Moscow, 🇫🇷Paris (2007-09-14／10-09) | 📂Trips International/2007-09-14／10-09 🇺🇿Uzbekistan, 🇰🇬Kyrgyzstan, 🇨🇳Kashgar, 🇷🇺Moscow, 🇫🇷Paris

+You can play with other regular expresisons for your folder naming convetions.

 Also, favorite semantics is taken from file names.
 Here is how I name my photo files:
 ```